datarockets/infrastructure/README.md

 Modules should setup secure infrastructure by default.

 Examples for AWS:
 * Setup and asuume roles with least privileges to do different actions.
-Never attach AdministratorAccess policy to user directly and don't attach it to roles assumed by terraform to change infrastructure.
+Never attach AdministratorAccess policy to user directly.
+Make it easy to audit user actions.
 * Use demilitarized zone for services, don't expose them to the internet directly.
 * Access AWS services and e.g. database over private network, not over public internet.